urql-graphql/urql/src/content/docs/architecture.md

 that has either a `networkError` property with any unexpected errors that might occur, or a `graphQLErrors` array with the list of errors that have been returned by the API.

-This is a convenience wrapper that helps when the specific _kind of error_ that has occured does not matter.
+This is a convenience wrapper that helps when the specific _kind of error_ that has occurred does not matter.

 Additionally `urql`'s operation results will also have the `operation` property, which